 The Bay to Birdwood is organised by the Bay to Birdwood Run Committee Inc, a not-for-profit incorporated association recognising two equal partners: The Federation of Historic Motoring Clubs in SA and the National Motor Museum; part of the History Trust of South Australia.

-The Bay to Birdwood is proud to have His Excellency Rear Admiral Kevin Scarce AC CSR RANR, Governor of South Australia as Patron and His Honour Kingsley Newman AM as Vice Patron.
+The Bay to Birdwood is proud to have His Excellency the Honourable Hieu Van Le AC, Governor of South Australia, as Patron.